ALTA-FE4-AhmadTiarK/todo-list-app/README.md

 - check list of todo [details] you can add up to 8 task, if you want to add more, you have to delete your previous created task
 ### Deployment

-This section has moved here: [LINK DEPLOYMENT](https://todo-list-app-drab.vercel.app/)
+The Live Site can be checked here: [LINK DEPLOYMENT](https://todo-list-app-drab.vercel.app/)